 In the case of cannabis oil, an early pre-trial study has shown that it had an effect on cancer cells in laboratory.
 However, it has also been shown that some tumours start become resistant to the cannabis oil, and that under some circumstances, cannabis oil can harm crucial blood vessel cells or even encourage cancer cells to grow.
 These types of conflicting results are normal in the early testing stages of a new drug – which is why the tests are so important to determine side effects and dosages – but shows that we aren’t yet anywhere near ready to start offering cannabis oil as a cancer cure, and may never get there.
 We have no idea whether it is effective in humans and if so, whether it is more effective than the best current treatment.

+But what about the reported cases of people curing cancer with cannabis?
 Social media and the media report widely on any “new cancer cure”, but in the absence of a controlled clinical trial, these anecdotal reports can’t be taken as evidence of anything.
 A collection of seemingly successful cases certainly doesn’t constitute a clinical trial and in many cases, these reports simply aren’t true.

 In many cases, cancer patients feel better when they are trying alternative treatments because they have hope and a feeling of control – as well as none of the side-effects of chemotherapy.
 However, this does not mean that their cancer is being cured.

+If there’s a chance that a person can be cured without chemotherapy, shouldn’t they take it?
 A patient’s best hope of successfully treating cancer is to start on the medically recommended course of treatment as soon as possible.
 It is not a good idea to delay cancer treatment to try products that are not proven to work.

+Is there any benefit to using cannabis oil at all?
 Medical-grade cannabis is available for use in the United States to treat a variety of conditions, ranging from epilepsy to Crohn’s Disease.
 It is also available for use in alleviating the symptoms of cancer treatment in many states.

 If you are considering using cannabis oil for this purpose alongside medical cancer treatment (bearing in mind that it is not legal in South Africa), it is vital that you disclose this to your healthcare practitioner.

-Scientific methods have been put in place to protect the public.
+The bottom line Scientific methods have been put in place to protect the public.
 Alternative and natural remedies aren’t being withheld as part of some conspiracy, but are rather being rigorously tested before they can be widely used – and are abandoned by medical science if they are proven to be ineffective.